kiranmah/authservice/README.md

 # authservice

 Authentication application to be used in a microservice architecture.
-Check out the project's [documentation](http://kiranmah.github.io/authservice/).
+Check out the project's documentation on the [authentication method](docs/api/authentication.md) and the [API Endpoints](docs/api/users.md)

 # Prerequisites